Windows Basic Operations & TFS Tools

 or

-You can also press the Return key on the keyboard to get started.
+You can also do the Sign in by pressing the Return key on the keyboard to get started.

 Either action will bring you to the Windows desktop.